NEW: Search -- described as recovery mission -- called off for the night

-"He opened the back door and he just fall down the plane," the pilot said, according to a recording of the conversation.
+Nales, the only other person aboard, “opened the back door and he just fell down the plane,” the pilot said, according to a recording of his conversation with air traffic controllers.

-The pilot said he was flying at 1,800 feet about two miles from the shore when the man fell.
-Authorities identified the man as Gerardo Nales, a 42-year-old man from Key Biscayne, Florida.
+The pilot said he was flying Thursday afternoon at an altitude of 1,800 feet about two miles from shore when the incident occurred.

-A police spokeswoman said it was unclear whether Nales accidentally fell out of the plane or deliberately jumped.
+A police spokeswoman said it was unclear whether the man accidentally fell out of the plane or deliberately jumped.

-Investigators questioned the 47-year-old pilot but did not release his name.
-Homicide detectives also are involved, as they are in all death investigations, Miami-Dade police spokeswoman Sgt.
+Investigators were questioning the pilot at the airport.
+Homicide detectives, who are involved in all death investigations, also responded, Miami-Dade Police spokeswoman Sgt.
 Robin Pinkard said.

 The pilot first told air traffic controllers that a door was open on the plane, then added that a passenger had fallen out.